DX Marathon Rules

 The CQ DX Marathon is a yearlong activity, beginning at 00:00 UTC January 1 and ending at 23:59 UTC December 31.
 Each year’s event is separate.

 Any authorized amateur frequency may be used.
 Contacts through repeaters or satellites are not allowed for credit, nor are contacts with maritime or aeronautical mobile stations.
-All contacts must be made entirely over amateur radio frequencies — i.e., Echolink-type contacts do not count.
+All contacts must be made entirely over amateur radio frequencies — i.e., Echolink-type or DMR contacts do not count.

 Any authorized amateur mode may be used, but three modes will be recognized in the DX Marathon — CW, Phone and Digital.
 Except for single mode submissions, cross-mode QSO’s are permitted but the mode used by the DX station must be shown in the submission.